codeaches/codeaches.github.io/_posts/2018-12-20-Spring Boot-OAuth2 and Resource Server setup.md

 ### Configure Auth Server {#clientauth}

+Create a class `AuthServerConfig.java` annotate the class with `@EnableAuthorizationServer`.
+This annotation is used to configure the OAuth 2.0 Authorization Server mechanism

-Create a class `AuthServerConfig` as shown below.
-I am using JdbcTokenStore and BCryptPasswordEncoder with strength/rounds as 4.
-Make sure to annotate the class with `@EnableAuthorizationServer`.
-This class handles client authorization.
+> I am using JdbcTokenStore and BCryptPasswordEncoder with strength/rounds as 4.

 `com.codeaches.oauth2server.AuthServerConfig.java`
 ```java